ksfi/calibration_challenge/readme.md

 to get the initial pose I'm computing the pitch and yaw offsets via the vanishing point of the first frame and add it to each pitch and yaw values.

-I believe I could estimate the distortion coefficients of the camera for more accurate results, I infered the depth of the frames for a video but with poor results.
+I believe I could estimate the distortion coefficients of the camera for more accurate results, I [infered the dept](https://huggingface.co/docs/transformers/main/tasks/monocular_depth_estimation) of the frames for a video but with poor results.

 I've achieved below 10% of error on the labeled set and a poor 33% on the unlabeled set, good enough for the Comma team to accept it though.